BR-IDL/PaddleViT/segmentation/README.md

 ```
 > Note:
 >
-> - that the `-pretrained` option accepts the path of pretrained weights file (segmentation model, e.g., setr)
+> - that the `-model_path` option accepts the path of pretrained weights file (segmentation model, e.g., setr)

 ### 3. Training